christofolo/christofolo.github.io/musictheory.md

 ## Part 13: Numbering Each Chord - The Nashville Numbering System

 We use Roman Numerals to number each chord so that we don't get confused with the chord tone numbers.
 R = root (or just 1).
 A big Roman Numeral means that it is a Major chord.
 A small roman number means that it is a Minor chord.
-The vii° is the one diminished chord.
+The vii° is the diminished chord.

 | 5 | G | A  | B   | C  | D | E  | F    |
 | 3 | E | F  | G   | A  | B | C  | D    |